Hashir-Akbar/Learn-JavaScript/README.md

 # Learn JavaScript 📚

 List of **JavaScript Resources** highly recommended for developers at all levels.
-Each book is chosen for its quality to strengthen your JavaScript programming skills.
+Each resource is chosen for its quality to strengthen your JavaScript programming skills.

 ---